Q. What are my investment choices?

 In contrast, funds that are not indexed usually are managed actively.
 In an actively managed fund, the investment manager has wide discretion as to which securities to purchase and sell and may follow any number of investment strategies in an effort to "beat the market."
 However, studies have shown that, on average, actively managed funds do not outperform indexed funds.
 Fees tend to be lower for indexed funds because they have lower research and transactions costs.

 Investments by the indexed funds are made as soon as practical after monies are available.
-Although each of the underlying funds seeks to remain fully invested consistent with their target index, part of the funds may be kept in cash to provide necessary liquidity for next-day settlements.
+Although each of the underlying funds seeks to remain fully invested consistent with its target index, part of the funds may be kept in cash to provide necessary liquidity for next-day settlements.
 The funds may hold futures contracts to approximate movements of the funds' target indices, but the funds will not engage in speculative futures transactions.
 The funds also participate in securities lending in order to reduce fund expenses.

 Fund fees and expenses